Laysan fan palm

-The Laysan fan palm is a not formally described, extinct species of palm most likely in the genus Pritchardia.
-Endemic to the island of Laysan, it had become extinct by 1896.
+The Laysan fan palm is an extinct species of palm, not formally described, but most likely in the genus Pritchardia.
+Once endemic to the island of Laysan, it had become extinct by 1896.

 History

-The palm was first accounted in 1828 by early visitors to Laysan island.
+The palm was first mentioned in 1828 by early visitors to Laysan island.
 Karl Izembek, surgeon of the Russian ship Moller, was the first to write of the species.
-In 1859, there was an account of 5 mature individuals remaining.
+In 1859, there was an account of only five mature individuals remaining.

-By the time Hugo Schauinsland visited in 1896, all the palms had been killed.
+By the time the German zoologist, Hugo Schauinsland, visited in 1896, all the palms had been killed.
 He blamed human activity, citing evidence of palm wood in charcoal.
 He noticed many remaining stumps, alluding to a population of several hundred decades before.
 Evidence of the palms was last observed in 1914 as "decaying remains".